Wenceslaus Hollar

 W enceslaus Hollar (1607-1677) published his 30 copperplates the first time in 1651.

 There's some uncertainty about the number of editions.
 The literature has several references to a 1647-edition.
-One example is Massmann(1), who refers to Douce as a source.
-But if one looks at the relevant page in Douce(2) there's no mention of neither a 1647 nor a 1651 edition.
+One example is Maßmann(1), who refers to Francis Douce as a source.
+But although Douce(2) writes at length about these prints, there's no mention of any year.
 Similarly, Warthin(3) doesn't mention any 1647-edition either.

 The first certified edition then is from 1651, where the title of the book was the same as the title Hollar put below his version of Death's Escutcheon, namely "Mortalium Nobilitas" (picture below to the left).

 The 30 plates were adorned by 3 frames designed by Abraham Diepenbeeck (who was a pupil of Rubens).
-These 3 frames depict Democritus and Heraclitus, Minerva and Hercules and Time and Eternity.
+These 3 frames depict Democritus and Heraclitus, Minerva and Hercules and Time and Eternity (click the links and then the image to see the frames).

 The 1651-edition of Mortalium Nobilitas.